canonical/certification-docs/Self-Test_Guide.rst

 #.
 Select the Ubuntu release you want to deploy:

    - Choose the Ubuntu version you wish to deploy from the list of available Ubuntu releases.
-The options will appear similar to **Ubuntu 16.04 LTS "Xenial Xerus"** in the middle drop-down box.
+The options will appear similar to **Ubuntu 18.04 LTS "Bionic Beaver"** in the middle drop-down box.

    - Choose the kernel with which you wish to deploy.
 The available kernels are in the rightmost dropdown box.
 For 14.04 LTS (Trusty) they will have names similar to **trusty (hwe-t)**.
 For 16.04 LTS and later, they will be named similar to **xenial (ga-16.04)**.

      - When deploying the SUT for testing, you should always start out with the original GA kernel.
-For 14.04 LTS, you would chose the **trusty (hwe-t)** option and for 16.04 LTS, the **xenial (ga-16.04)** option.
-If the sysetm is not deployable or fails certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option.
-In this case, for 14.04 LTS, you would choose the **trusty (hwe-x)** option which would deploy Ubuntu 14.04.5 with the 4.4 kernel, and for 16.04 LTS you would choose the **xenial (hwe-16.04)** option which, as of this writing, would deploy 16.04.3 LTS and the 4.10 kernel.
+For 18.04 LTS, the **bionic (ga-18.04)** option is appropriate.
+If the sysetm is not deployable or fails certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option (if available).
+Note that an HWE kernel option becomes available only after the first point release for an LTS version, such as 16.04.1 or 18.04.1.

      - For 16.04 LTS and later, do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.